89rat/pqshield-api/DEBUG_IMPROVEMENT_SUMMARY.md

 **The platform now delivers exceptional performance with sub-second load times, real-time threat detection, and comprehensive monitoring capabilities.
 The quantum-resistant security platform is optimized for global scale and ready for millions of users.**

-**Performance optimization complete - PQShield API is now running at peak efficiency! 🚀**
+**Performance optimization complete - PQ359 API is now running at peak efficiency! 🚀**